phorest/playwright-web/README.md

 `npx playwright codegen` - Auto generate tests with Codegen.

-We suggest that you begin by typing:
+#### Run tests with tags

-`npx playwright test`
+We have to add "@tagname" into the test and when we run the test we have to run like this `npx playwright test --grep @tagname`

 #### Files
 * package.json